MahendraThammita/Patient_Management_System-Frontend/README.md

 Database - `Mongo db`

-Project management - `Microsoft Azure`
+Project management - `Microsoft Azure Boards`

 Version control - `Git`

+## How to get started with this app

+### Prerequisites

+1. `Node JS runtime environment `

+### Procedure of setting up prerequisities and run the project

+1.
+2.
+3.